| Home

 2018 2019 |

-objective of this research is to study the ship collision risk evaluation
+of this research is to study the ship collision risk evaluation models using

-models using automatic identification system (AIS) data.
-Several ports of
+automatic identification system (AIS) data.
+Several ports of national

-national interest have been chosen globally and AIS data collection is
+interest have been chosen globally and AIS data collection is undergoing.
+One

-undergoing.
-One of the key objectives is to investigate the collision risk
+of the key objectives is to investigate the collision risk fluctuation of

-fluctuation of different ports using different ship collision models.
-This
+different ports using different ship collision models.
+This study is expected

 Journal Paper 1.
 Bangladesh